 The next intake for the Accounting Technician Apprenticeship is September 2020.

-The online application will be available early March 2020.
+The online application will be available to complete early April 2020.

 We would encourage you to register your interest meanwhile by contacting 01 6498191 or email firstname.lastname@example.org

-Before progressing to completing an application for the Accounting Technician Apprenticeship it is important to understand the commitment you will need to provide to this programme.
+Before progressing to completing an application for the Accounting Technician Apprenticeship it is important to understand the programme structure, requirements and the commitment you will need to provide to for this programme.

 The duration of this programme is two years from programme commencement date in September 2020.
 You should be able to commit to completing the programme syllabus while working in full-time employment over the two years.

-The (off-the-job training) day is set by the college but usually will be a Monday from 9:00am to 6.00pm and an employer will allocate appropriate work hours for the four days (on-the-job training) not exceeding the 37.5 hours per week (on and off the job training) required to be completed by the apprentice for the programme and their employment contract.
+The (off-the-job training) day is set by the college and will be a Monday typically from 9:00am to 6.00pm and an employer will allocate appropriate work hours for the four days (on-the-job training) not exceeding the 37.5 hours per week (on and off the job training) required to be completed by the apprentice for the programme and their employment contract.

-For the first year in college, the Stage 1 modules you will be studying are:
+For the FIRST YEAR in college the Stage One modules an apprentice will be studying are: